Why Teach Computer Science with Robots?

 Competitions also foster collaborative problem solving where students bring their skillset together with their team to cooperate in order to compete.
 Through competitions, students form authentic collaborations and take ownership of their learning as they design and build their own robots and prepare to compete.
 It is their robot and their game strategy.

 Competitions can be implemented in the classroom, after school, or in informal learning environments to engage students and to organize CS and STEM instruction.
+VEX IQ and VEX EXP STEM Labs are built around classroom competitions as an organizer of learning.
 See the VEX IQ Castle Crasher STEM Lab for an example of how you can use classroom competitions to organize CS instruction that can be applied in both formal and informal learning environments.
 This STEM Lab Unit culminates in a classroom competition (Lesson 5) where students apply what they have learned to get the best score in the Castle Crasher Competition.
 See this article for guidance on how to implement an IQ STEM Lab classroom competition.

 Try organizing a competition around one of the following VEXcode VR Activities.
 Each of these activities includes a competition section to help you introduce the competition to your students.
 See this article for strategies for facilitating VEXcode VR competitions with your students.